39TAP/Tap_PDMMP/README.md

 1. Make sure you have the latest version of Node.JS installed on your system.
 2. Download the [master](https://github.com/raymonable/Tap_PDMMP/archive/refs/heads/main.zip) zip and extract to a location on your computer.
 3. Open a command terminal in that location, and run `npm i`.
+This can take a minute or so.
 4. Then run `node server` after all the packages finish installing.

 #### Using it